2. Student Rights

-2.1.12 Students have the right to request and receive timely assessment of their academic work by the instructor, or in the case of graduate students by their thesis/dissertation/Plan B committee chairperson and committee members.
+2.1.12 Students have the right to request and receive a timely assessment of their academic work by the instructor, or in the case of graduate students by their thesis/dissertation/Plan B committee chairperson and committee members.

 2.1.13 Students have the right to request and receive a reasonable and timely review of their grades by the instructor.

 2.1.14 Students have the right of complaint about academic matters if they believe their rights have been violated.
 When not covered by another policy, a complaint is properly filed by presenting the issue first to the faculty member or thesis, doctoral research project or dissertation committee chairperson.
 If not resolved, the student may take the issue to the department chairperson.
 If not resolved at this level, the student may take the complaint to the office of the dean of the academic college or the Dean of the College of Graduate Studies.

 2.2 Relationships with the University